tomasherceg/dotvvm-docs/Pages/basics-binding-context.md

 <br>

-### Binding Context Variables
+### Scope Context Variables

-Inside elements that change the `DataContext` property, you can use the following binding context variables to navigate the viewmodel hierarchy.
+You can use the following binding context variables to navigate the `DataContext` hierarchy in elements that change the `DataContext` property.

 * `_root` accesses the top-level viewmodel (the viewmodel of the page).
 * `_parent` accesses the parent binding context.